JaSamonte/MMS142-GROUPK-2021/docs/fifth.md

 ![Microsoft](https://logos-world.net/wp-content/uploads/2021/04/Microsoft-Teams-Emblem.png)

-> *images from: motion graphic plus, video games chronicle, icon ape, and logos-world*
+> *images from Motion Graphic Plus, Video Games Chronicle, Icon Ape, and logos-World*

 These video web conferencing applications are said to be part of what we call Educational Technology or **EdTech** for short.
 These tools received big investments this 2019, and specifically it reached a total of **18.66 billion dollars** (Li & Lalani, 2020).
 That said, it is observed that the pandemic caused a high surge in EdTech usage since face-to-face classes is a no go for safety purposes.